-Credit risk is the risk of financial loss to the Bank if a counterparty to a financial instrument fails to meet their contractual obligations and arises principally from the Bank's loans and advances to customers and other banks and its investment in securities.
-For risk management reporting purposes, the Bank considers and consolidates all elements of credit risk exposure (such as individual obligor default risk, country, and sector risk).
+Credit risk is the risk of financial loss to the bank if a counterparty to a financial instrument fails to meet their contractual obligations arising principally from the bank's loans and advances to customers, loans and advances to other banks, and its investment in securities.
+For risk management reporting purposes, the bank considers and consolidates all elements of credit risk exposure (such as individual obligor default risk, country, and sector risk).